loda-lang/loda-programs/programs/oeis/list1.md

 * [A187339](http://oeis.org/A187339) ([L15 program](A187339.asm)): Floor((7+sqrt(5))*n/4); complement of A187330.
 * [A187392](http://oeis.org/A187392) ([L12 program](A187392.asm)): Floor(s*n), where s=1+sqrt(8)-sqrt(7); complement of A189391.
 * [A187508](http://oeis.org/A187508) ([L11 program](A187508.asm)): Number of 3-step S, E, and NW-moving king's tours on an n X n board summed over all starting positions
+* [A187607](http://oeis.org/A187607) ([L13 program](A187607.asm)): Number of 3-step one space for components leftwards or up, two space for components rightwards or down asymmetric quasi-bishop's tours (antidiagonal moves become knight moves) on an n X n board summed over all starting positions.
 * [A187710](http://oeis.org/A187710) ([L06 program](A187710.asm)): a(n) = n^2 + n + 10.
 * [A187715](http://oeis.org/A187715) ([L09 program](A187715.asm)): a(n) = 5*n - (9 + (-1)^n)/2.
 * [A187756](http://oeis.org/A187756) ([L08 program](A187756.asm)): a(n) = n^2 * (4*n^2 - 1) / 3.